 Our understanding of epilepsy (as with many other neurological conditions) is improving as more and more is learned about the brain and nervous system, which has led to the discovery of numerous potential new treatments for epilepsy.

-One such treatment is cannabis, which has shown promise in the epilepsy field for some years now.
+One such treatment is cannabis (specifically, cannabidiol or CBD for short), which has shown promise in the epilepsy field for some years now.
 This article gives an in-depth look at the role that cannabis may be able to play in treating and managing epilepsy.

 Table of Contents